Omegapy/MyRaylibTemplate/README.md

-Note that the template (main.cpp) includes the input mouse example from https://www.raylib.com/examples.html and it also includes some of my comment templates.
+Note that the template (main.cpp) includes the input mouse example from https://www.raylib.com/examples.html and it also includes some of my comments templates.

 -----------------------------------------------------------------------------------------------------------------------------
 Requirements: